Oliver-RC/DjangoBookings/README.md

   - Colour scheme of the site designed using: https://coolors.co/
   - The header and nav bar are made up using the leading colour of the site, that being Oxford Blue.
 Dark Sienna drives the visual presence of the icons onsite, with headings complimented in Charcoal.
 Both Cadet Blue Crayola and Papaya Whip are supporting colours used sparingly in the lower levels such as blog details.
   - The button colours led by Bootstraps classes with Secondary a leading complimentary choice.
 Danger colour has been used appropriately with the cancelling of reservation button, likewise 'update reservation' in their Info class colour.
-  - Each clickable button or heading link with have hover effects be it underline on heading links or coloour change on buttons.
+  - Each clickable button or heading link with have hover effects be it underline on heading links or colour change on the buttons.
 This reinforces the clickable element.
   ![Site Colour Scheme](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/restaurant_colours.png)

  ### Typography
   - Google Fonts has been used to stylise the text on site with headings and paragraphs complementing each other.
-Both modern styles with the headings eye catching and paragrpahs content clear to read on smaller screens.
+Both modern styles with the headings eye catching and paragraphs content clear to read on smaller screens.
   - The [Lilita One](https://fonts.google.com/specimen/Lilita+One?preview.size=61&thickness=8&query=Lilita+One) font is used for the headings throughout the site with Cursive as the fallback.
   - The [PT Sans Narrow](https://fonts.google.com/specimen/PT+Sans+Narrow?preview.size=61&query=pt+sans) font is used for the content paragraphs of the site with Sans-Serif as the fallback.